-Exercise is an essential part of a healthy lifestyle not matter what your age, weight, health goals or dosha type may be.
-Ideally our routine should include a minimum of 30 minutes of “intentional movement” each and every day.
-However, just as our diet can either create balance or wreak havoc on our system, our exercise regimen can have the same effects.
-Therefore it is essential to know what your body-type is (Vata, Pitta or Kapha), as well as any imbalance in the system in order to discover the best exercises for you and your current needs.
-This will help you to chose the most appropriate exercise practices that will nourish and heal your body and mind, rather than create further imbalance.
+Exercise is an essential part of a healthy lifestyle no matter what your age, weight, health goals, or dosha type may be.
+Ideally, your routine should include a minimum of 30 minutes of “intentional movement” each and every day.
+However, just as your diet can either create balance or wreak havoc on your system, your exercise regimen can have the same effects.
+Therefore it is essential to know what your body-type is (Vata, Pitta, or Kapha), as well as any imbalance in your system in order to discover the best exercises for you and your current needs.
+This will help you choose the most appropriate exercise practices that will nourish and heal your body and mind, rather than create further imbalance.

 According to Ayurveda, the best exercise for just about any individual is good ol’ fashion walking.
-This can be a gentle walk for the Vata types, or a brisk, fast paced walk for Kapha; but overall walking is considered “tridoshic” and is beneficial for every-body, no matter what their constitution or their current imbalance is.
-Walking is fairly gentle on the joints and is beneficial for both our physical and mental health, especially when done outdoors.
+This can be a gentle walk for the Vata types or a brisk, fast-paced walk for Kapha; but overall walking is considered “tridoshic” and is beneficial for everybody, no matter what their constitution or their current imbalance is.
+Walking is fairly gentle on the joints and is beneficial for both your physical and mental health, especially when done outdoors.
 It is important to take time out each day for a walk, rather than consider “walking to work” or “walking at work” as an exercise.
-The reason behind this is because “intentional movement” is not occurring when we are racing to work or as we go about our busy day.
-Part of the healing comes not only from the act itself, but from taking special time to do it, in which you can allow the space to enjoy the fresh air and environment around us.
+The reason behind this is that “intentional movement” is not occurring when we are racing to work or as we go about our busy day.
+Part of the healing comes not only from the act itself but from taking special, focused time to do it, in which you can allow the space to enjoy the fresh air and environment around you.

-Although walking is great, it is nice to get a variety going for our weekly exercise routine in order to keep us engaged, as well as to utilize different muscles in our bodies (including our heart!).
-Of course one will have to gauge their current state of health and strength to ultimately decide which exercise is best for them, however, this list will at least give you an idea of some basic exercises to chose from.
-By exercising for your dosha type (or doshic imbalance), you will be achieving your physical exercise needs while also creating balance in the body and mind.
+Although walking is great, it may be nice to get a variety going for your weekly exercise routine in order to keep you engaged, as well as to utilize different muscles in your body (including your heart!).
+You will have to gauge your current state of health and level of strength to ultimately decide which exercise is best for you, however, the list below will give you an idea of some basic exercises to choose from.
+By exercising for your dosha type (or current doshic imbalance), you will be achieving your physical exercise needs while also creating balance in your body and mind.

-As I mentioned above, no matter what your dosha type or health goals are, you will want to get at least 30 minutes of exercise in each day for establishing optimal health and well being.
-If you currently do not have any exercise routine at the moment however, this means you will probably have to build up your weekly routine over time (slow and steady win the race!).
-This means that instead of jumping from 0 to 60, you will want to slowly incorporate a consistent schedule in by beginning with a goal of 3 days a week.
-After a couple of weeks of establishing this, then you can increase the amount to 5 sessions a week; and then in time increase further until you reach your ultimate goal of 30 minutes of exercise, 7 days a week.
-Also keep in mind that these lists are not exhaustive.
+No matter what your dosha type or your health goals are, you will want to get at least 30 minutes of exercise each day to establish optimal health and well-being.
+If you currently do not have any exercise routine, it will likely be best to build up your weekly routine over time (slow and steady win the race!).
+This means that instead of jumping from 0 to 60, you will want to slowly incorporate a consistent exercise schedule by beginning with a goal of 3 days a week.
+After a couple of weeks of success with your initial goal, then you can increase the amount to 5 sessions a week; and then in time increase further until you reach your ultimate goal of 30 minutes of exercise, 7 days a week.
+Also, keep in mind that the lists below are non-exhaustive.
 You are welcome to play around with other types of exercise that are not listed, assuming you do so with awareness to see which exercise types leave you feeling energized (long-term) and which create depletion, exhaustion, anxiety, sleep issues, or the like.

 Best Exercises for Vata Dosha

-Vata dosha is made up of the kinetic elements of Air and Space, and therefore the best exercises will be slower paced and more focused in order to balance out these energies.
-Vata types tend to be smaller, more fragile and lower weight by nature and often can experience weakness or depletion when imbalanced.
-Although exercise is extremely essential for every-body, Vata types must remember to keep the pace slow and the intensity low in order to avoid further disruption.
+Vata dosha is made up of the kinetic elements of Air and Space, and therefore the best exercises will be slower-paced and more focused in order to balance out these elements.
+Vata types tend to be smaller, more fragile, and lower weight by nature and often can experience weakness or depletion when imbalanced.
+Although exercise is extremely essential for everybody, Vata types must remember to keep the pace slow and the intensity low in order to avoid further disruption.

-- Favor: Slow pace, gentle, non-weight-bearing, consistent routine and low intensity exercises
+- Favor: Slow-paced, gentle, non-weight-bearing, consistent routine, and low-intensity exercises

 Best Exercises for Pitta Dosha